Neshri/Introspection/README.md

 - **Caching**: Execution results and prompt responses can be cached for efficiency
 - **Pruning**: Tree size management through selective node retention
 - **Batch Processing**: Multiple test cases can be evaluated simultaneously

+## Architectural Guidelines

+- **File Size**: No file you create or modify may exceed 300 lines.
+- **Refactoring Trigger**: If a file approaches this limit, immediately refactor by moving cohesive functions to a new, well-named module.
+- **The Golden Rule - Import Signposts**: For every custom module you import, you must add a comment on the same line explaining that module's purpose and its role in the current file.
+This is the most important rule.
+- **Directory Cohesion and Size**: A directory should represent a single, cohesive responsibility.
+When a directory contains more than seven files, or its files serve multiple purposes, it must be refactored by creating more specific, well-named subdirectories.

 ### Configuration